-1. At the meeting of October 31, 1997, the Drafting Committee suggested that UAA section 7 on subpoenas for attendance of witnesses or the production of information at the hearing and on testimonial depositions be folded into a section on discovery.
-Revised Section 12 of RUAA does this by retaining UAA section 7 (with minor style modifications) in Subsections (a) through (d) and adding Subsections (e) though (g) on discovery.

-2. Presently the UAA section 7 provides an arbitrator only with subpoena authority for the attendance of witnesses and production of documents at the hearing or to depose a witness who is unable to attend a hearing.
+- 1. At the meeting of October 31, 1997, the Drafting Committee suggested that UAA section 7 on subpoenas for attendance of witnesses or the production of information at the hearing and on testimonial depositions be folded into a section on discovery.
+Revised Section 13 of RUAA does this by retaining UAA section 7 (with minor style modifications) in Subsections (a) through (d) and adding Subsections (e) though (g) on discovery. - 2.
+Presently the UAA section 7 provides an arbitrator only with subpoena authority for the attendance of witnesses and production of documents at the hearing or to depose a witness who is unable to attend a hearing.
 This has caused some courts to determine that "pretrial discovery is not available under our present statutes for arbitration.
 Rippe v.
 West American Ins.
 Co., 1993 WL 512547 (Conn.Super.Ct.); see also Burton v.
-Bush,

-614 F.2d 389 (4th Cir.
+Bush, 614 F.2d 389 (4th Cir.
 1980) (party to arbitration contract had no right to pre-hearing discovery).
 Others require a showing of extraordinary circumstances before allowing discovery.
 In re Deiulemar di Navigazione, 153 F.R.D.
 592 (E.D.La.
 1994); Oriental Commercial & Shipping Co. v.
 Rosseel, 125 F.R.D.
 398 (S.D.N.Y.
 1989); In re Frenkel, 91 Misc.2d 849, 398 N.Y.S.2d 816 (1977).
 Most courts have allowed discovery only in the discretion of the arbitrator.
 Stanton v.
 Paine Webber Jackson & Curtis, Inc., 685 F.Supp 1241 (S.D.
 Fla.
 1988); Groenevald Co. v.
 M.V.
 Nopal Explorer, 587 F.Supp.
 140 (S.D.N.Y.
 1984); Prime South Homes, Inc. v.
 Byrd, 102 N.C.App.
 255, 401 S.E.2d 822 (1991); Transwestern Pipeline Co. v.
 J.E.
 Blackburn, 831 S.W.2d 72 (Tex.Ct.App.
 1992).
 The few state arbitration statutes that have addressed the matter of discovery also leave these issues to the discretion of the arbitrator.
 California--CA Civ.
 Pro. § 1283.05(d) (depositions for discovery shall not be taken unless leave to do so is first granted by the arbitrator); Massachusetts--M.G.L.A. c.251, § 7(e) (only the arbitrators can enforce a request for production of documents and entry upon land for inspection and other purposes); Texas--V.T.C.A.
 Civil Practice & Remedies Code § 171.007(b) (arbitrator may allow deposition of adverse witness for discovery purposes); Utah--U.C.A. § 78-31a-8 (arbitrators may order discovery in their discretion).
 Most commentators and courts conclude that extensive discovery, as allowed in civil litigation, eliminates the main advantages of arbitration in terms of cost, speed and efficiency.

 3. The approach taken in this Section is modeled after the CPR and UNCIRTAL discovery rules.
 The language follows the majority approach that, unless the contract specifies to the contrary, the discretion rests with the arbitrators whether to allow discovery.
 The purpose of the discovery procedure set forth in this Section is to aid the arbitration process and ensure an expeditious, efficient and informed arbitration, while adequately protecting the rights of the parties.
-Those goals are achieved by encouraging parties to negotiate their own discovery procedures and by establishing the authority of the arbitrator to oversee the process and enforce discovery-related orders in the same manner as would occur in a civil action,12 thereby minimizing the involvement of (and resort of the parties to) the courts in the discovery process.
+Those goals are achieved by encouraging parties to negotiate their own discovery procedures and by establishing the authority of the arbitrator to oversee the process and enforce discovery-related orders in the same manner as would occur in a civil action, 12 thereby minimizing the involvement of (and resort of the parties to) the courts in the discovery process.
+At the same time, it should be clear that the discovery contemplated by Section 13 is not coextensive with that which occurs in the course of civil litigation under federal or state rules of civil procedure.